lcodeca/SUMOActivityGen/docs/ScenarioGenerator.md

 Depending on the OSM file and the requirements, additional parameters can be used:

 * `--lefthand` is used to generate a left-hand traffic scenario.
 * `--population` is used to change the number of people plans to generate.
 The default is 1000.
+This parameter tunes `generateDefaultsActivityGen.py`.
 * `--density` is used to define the average population density in square kilometers to be used in the origin-destination matrix.
+The default is 3000.
+This paprameter tunes `generateAmitranFromTAZWeights.py`.
 * `--single-taz` is used to ignore the administrative boundaries and generate only one TAZ.
 * `--from-step` is used for successive iteration of the program after a manual change of the files.
 The number defines from which step the generation should be recomputed:
   * 0 - Copy default files.